 Clinics & Programs

 Massachusetts, and metropolitan Boston specifically, is home to some of the best medical research facilities and healthcare clinics in the world.
 This is true as well in the field of Down syndrome study and healthcare services.
-See below for information about the area’s Down syndrome clinics at Children’s Hospital Boston, Massachusetts General Hospital, and Waltham’s Feingold Center for Children.
+See below for information about the area’s Down syndrome clinics at Children’s Hospital Boston, Massachusetts General Hospital, and the Down Syndrome Center at UMass Memorial Medical Center.